javert-click/javert-click/README.md

 ## Starting the Artifact via [Docker](https://docs.docker.com/)
 The artifact is a .zip file available [here](INSERT LINK HERE).
 1. Download the .zip file.
-2. Open the terminal and navigate to the extracted folder.
+2. Open the terminal and navigate to the `javert-post` folder (the one extracted from the .zip file).
-3. Build the docker image by running `docker build --tag javert-post .`.
+3. Run `docker build --tag javert-post .` to build the docker image.
 4. Activate the container in interactive mode by running `docker run -i javert-post`.
 5. Navigate to the `javert-post` folder inside the container by running `cd javert-post`.
 6. Compile the tool by running `make` inside the `javert-post` folder.